 WWDC 2022 unveiled some epic changes for iPhone and iPad, which are set to arrive with iOS 16.
-Although the official release is planned for September, developers can test iOS 16 beta starting today.
+Although the official release is planned for September, everyone can test iOS 16 as a public beta starting July.
 The biggest changes include a redesigned and insanely customizable Lock Screen, Undo send and Scheduled send in Mail, and improved Focus settings.

 In this guide, we explain how to update iOS if you want to check out new features right now, what to consider before upgrading, and how to roll back to iOS 15.
 We also cover the list of iOS 16 supported devices.
 Let’s go.